ethanzohar/discoverify/readme.md

 ### Achievements
 - \#3 Product of the day with 232 upvotes
-- Over 1000 signed up users
+- 1000+ signed up users
-- 3 Articles written about Discoverify
+- Features in more than 3 articles